basnight/observability/README.md

-# 📚 7-Day Observability Tutorial Series
+# 📚 7-Day Observability Tutorial

 Welcome to the 7-Day Observability Tutorial Series!
 This repository contains the code and detailed explanations for setting up and understanding observability in Kubernetes using Prometheus, Grafana, Elasticsearch Fluentbit, Kibana, Jaeger, groundcover(eBPF), opentelemetry e.t.c.,.